-Shaftesbury Abbey’s SAVED project moves up a gear when excavations start in the Abbey itself from 1st July.
-Trained project volunteers and children from seven local schools will start to explore what lies under the ruins in the Abbey gardens, led by Shaftesbury archaeologist Julian Richards.
+Shaftesbury Abbey’s SAVED project has moved up a gear with extensive excavations in the Abbey itself now.
+Trained project volunteers and children from eleven local schools have started to explore what lies under the ruins in the Abbey gardens, led by Shaftesbury archaeologist Julian Richards.

 These are the first excavations here for over 50 years and will answer questions about the structure and size of the Abbey church, destroyed in the 16th century.

 The museum and grounds are open throughout this exciting phase of the project so come and see the excavations in progress.
 Open daily 10am-5pm

 On the archaeology front we have received the first images from the radar surveys that were carried out last summer.
 The images show hard features at different levels under the ground which bounce-back the radar beams.
 Some features are of a size and shape that indicate they are probably graves, others appear to be areas of flooring (perhaps tiled), and yet others are circular so may be fonts or the foundations of spiral stairs: excavations to test these ideas are being planned!

 Also, we may have the first tantalising glimpses of what may be Alfred the Great’s Saxon town in an area where test-pits are dug by our archaeologically trained volunteers.

 Shaftesbury’s Saxon Burh, the hilltop defences created by Alfred as part of his campaign against the invading Danish Vikings in the late 9th century, is a bit of an unknown quantity.
 So, we have started to explore what is going on within its defences.